Luther Davis

 Luther Berryhill Davis (August 29, 1916 – July 29, 2008) was an American playwright and screenwriter.
+Over a span of 45 years, Davis worked extensively in theater, television and film, but is probably best remembered for his Tony Award winning book for the 1953 musical Kismet and the screenplay for the 1955 film adaptation.

-Early life an education
+Early life and education

 Davis was born in Brooklyn, New York.
 He graduated from Culver Military Academy in 1934 and received a bachelor of arts from Yale College in 1938.
 He served in the United States Army Air Forces until 1945, rising to the rank of major.
 While in the army air forces, he served in Asia and Europe.

 Career

 In collaboration with Charles Lederer, Robert Wright, and George Forrest, Luther Davis wrote Kismet, Timbuktu!, and two different treatments of Vicki Baum’s novel Grand Hotel (At the Grand for the Los Angeles and San Francisco Light Opera Association and the Broadway musical version, Grand Hotel, The Musical).

 He received two Tony Awards in 1954 (with Lederer) for Kismet as Best Author (Musical) and as co-author of the book contributed to the Best Musical win.
 He was nominated again in 1978, for Most Innovative Production of a Revival, as producer of Timbuktu!, and in 1990 as author of the Best Book (Musical) for Grand Hotel, The Musical.

 He wrote fifteen movies, many television specials and co-produced Stephen MacDonald’s Off-Broadway play, Not About Heroes.

 He won two Mystery Writers of America Edgar Awards and was nominated many times by the Writers Guild of America and the League of American Theatres and Producers.

+Davis worked frequently in television, especially in the 1960s and early 1970s, with credits on shows ranging from The Addams Family to Columbo.
+Davis also created two short-lived series: the 1966 comedy The Double Life of Henry Phyfe starring Red Buttons, and the 1970 espionage drama The Silent Force.
+Davis occasionally used the pen name Paul Tuckahoe on his television work, especially if it had been rewritten by others.

 He was the father of two daughters and was married to soap opera actress Jennifer Bassey, his companion since 1978, from 2004 until his death.